effectivehomeoffice/effectivehomeoffice.com/setup-zoom-for-effective-screen-sharing/README.md

 ### Focus Settings

-Also, focus the shared screen _and_ video streams:
+Also, focus the shared screen _and_ have video streams on your primary screen:

 ![zoom-settings-client-general.png](zoom-settings-client-general.png)